 This instant pot chicken curry recipe is so easy to put in the Instant Pot and come back in a little over half an hour and have a healthy, flavorful meal!
 I’m in love with my Instant Pot and with Indian food.
-It all started with my Instant Pot Chicken Korma recipe and now this instant pot chicken curry is one of my favorite recipes.
+It all started with my Easy Clean Chicken Korma recipe and now this instant pot chicken curry is one of my favorite recipes.

 I love that I can throw all the ingredients in my Instant Pot and then at the end just add some lime juice and a bunch of fresh basil from my kitchen herb garden.
 And hey, if you don’t have a kitchen herb garden, like I do, try buying the basil plants I’ve seen at several grocery stores and use the top half for this recipe and give it a try to grow the rest of it in your house in a sunny window or with a plant light on them.

 Here are some tips and tricks to make this instant pot chicken curry recipe even better:

 - I use frozen chicken thighs all the time, so don’t be afraid to try that.
 The only difference is it takes a bit longer to come to pressure.

 - This recipe really is better with chicken thighs, not breasts.
 Breasts would come out really dry and not nearly as flavorful.